 Disadvantages of a Readymade “Child Plan”

-“Child plans” with insurance resemble unit-linked insurance plans, starting early in a child’s life and ending only when the child attains maturity.
-The amount of money invested in these plans is insignificant considering an
+“Child plans” with insurance resemble unit-linked insurance plans.
+Starting early in a child’s life and ending only when the child attains maturity.
+The amount of money invested in these plans is insignificant considering an inbuilt insurance component.

-We need a different medicine for a kid and adult.
-But do we necessarily need a different type of investment options for securing a kid’s future?
-Think.
+We need a different medicine for a kid and adults.
+But do we necessarily need different types of investment options for securing a kid’s future?
+Think!

 Alternatives for Child Plan

-It is to be noted that other investment products like Public Provident Fund, National Savings Certificate, National Savings Scheme, RBI bonds, post office deposits and mutual funds that serve the purpose of savings and increasing the capital value, apply equally well to investment for a child’s future.
+It is to be noted that other investment products like the Public Provident Fund, National Savings Certificate, National Savings Scheme, RBI bonds, post office deposits, and mutual funds serve the purpose of savings and increasing capital value.

 PPF and Child Plan

-PPF or Public Provident Fund is also good as mutual funds, with opening a PPF account for a 20-year period in a child’s name will be one of the best ideas for meeting the education and marriage expenses in the future.
+PPF or Public Provident Fund is also good as a mutual fund.
+Opening a PPF account for 20 years in a child’s name will be one of the best ideas for meeting the education and marriage expenses in the future.

-It has been stipulated that an annual investment of just Rs.100000 in PPF would leave you with almost Rs.46lac as a result of the compounding effect.
-It is difficult for a “child plan” with insurance component and upfront charges to offer you such a great return without taking much of risk.
+An annual investment of just Rs.100000 in PPF would leave you with almost Rs.46lac as a result of the compounding effect.
+It is difficult for a “child plan” with insurance components and upfront charges to offer you such a great return without taking much risk

 An Ideal Mix

-Instead of going for a “Readymade Child Plan”, one can customize their Investment Plan for their child with a combination of Term Insurance, PPF and equity diversified.
+Instead of going for a “Readymade Child Plan”, you can customize their Investment Plan for your child with a combination of Term Insurance, PPF, and equity diversified.

 If tax saving is your motive one can consider ELSS funds instead of a regular equity fund.

-It gives you similar tax benefit like a child plan.
+It gives you similar tax benefits to a child plan.
 You get 80 C benefits for your investments.
 This can even beat the best children’s education insurance plans in India.

 At the same time, the charges are very minimum and negligible when compared to “readymade child plans”.

-You can increase or decrease your contribution every year depending upon your financial situation.
+You can increase or decrease your contribution every year depending on your financial situation.

 How much to save for your Child’s education?

-In order to calculate how much to save for your child, you need to decide, how much you need for your kid’s higher education in today’s cost and a few other variables.
+To calculate how much to save for your child’s education plan, you need to decide how much you need for your kid’s higher education in today’s cost and a few other variables.

 To make this process much easier, we have given you an automated calculator below:

-Do you agree that readymade child plan is not a better investment idea for your child?
+Do you agree that a readymade child plan is not a better investment idea for your child?
 Kindly share your views on our ‘child plans review’ in the comment section.

-To create not only a child plan and also to create plans for your retirement, for buying your dream home and all other financial goals, you should work on a complete and comprehensive financial plan.
-To assist you in the process of creating a financial plan, we are now offering a
+To create not only a child plan and also to create plans for your retirement, for buying your dream home, and all other financial goals, you should work on a complete and comprehensive financial plan.
+To assist you in the process of creating a financial plan.